Adebayo Salami

 After taking his seat in the Senate in June 1999, he was then appointed to committees on Public Accounts, Labor (vice-chairman), Power & Steel and Water Resources.

-In a May 2001 debate over importing beans from Burkina Faso, Bayo Salami was in the minority when he argued that whatever could be done to feed Nigerians and make food affordable to the people should be done.
+In a May 2001 debate over importing beans from Burkina Faso, he was in the minority when he argued that whatever could be done to feed Nigerians and make food affordable to the people should be done.

 Salami died in the United States on 7 January 2021.

 Early life and education

-Adebayo Ayoade Salami was born on 26th July 1951, at his family home in Osogbo.
+Adebayo Ayoade Salami was born on 26 July 1951, at his family home in Osogbo.

 Parents

 Adebayo's father was Busari Oladiti Salami, A well respected sanitary inspector that later became known as one of the political strategists for Osogbo.
 His mother, Rafatu Ayinke was a very industrious woman during her early days in life.
 She was both a trader and contractor in the days of ECN (Energy Commission of Nigeria) and NEPA (National Electric Power Authority).